In the 2015 UK general election, Harper was re-elected with a majority of 10,987.

 Blocking freedom of information requests on meetings with lobbyists

-Harper is overseeing the Coalition's plans to introduce a lobbying register.
-Transparency campaigning group SpinWatch has been engaged in a freedom of information battle with Harper since it made an FOI request in August 2010 asking for details of his meetings with lobbyists to discuss lobbying transparency.
+In 2012 Harper oversaw the Coalition's plans to introduce a lobbying register.
+Transparency campaigning group Spinwatch had engaged in a freedom of information battle with Harper since it first made an FOI request in August 2010 asking for details of his meetings with lobbyists to discuss lobbying transparency.

 Early life and education